BenjaminKowatsch/InteractiveMedia/WebPerformanceOptimization/Blogpost.md

 - [lighthouse](https://github.com/BenjaminKowatsch/InteractiveMedia/tree/master/lighthouse)
 - [lighthouse-plugin](https://github.com/BenjaminKowatsch/InteractiveMedia/tree/master/lighthouse-plugin)
 - [frontend](https://github.com/BenjaminKowatsch/InteractiveMedia/tree/master/frontend)

+The following course of action is based on  my previously depicted self-defined goals.
+The second serves to illustrate what the benefits of the first goal could look like, where many websites still have optimization potential, and what actions are necessary for this.

+### Goal 1: Extend the Jenkins pipeline

 In order to achieve the first goal, I decided to integrate a lighthouse report generation into the pipeline using [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 After some research I found multiple possible options to proceed.